 Victoria Lyle ‘20

 What I liked the most about the program were the professors, hands down.
 I am grateful I had the privilege of learning from them.
 They were always willing to help me achieve my goals.
 Niagara County Community College (NCCC) is affordable.
 The tuition rate allowed me to pay for my undergraduate degree out of pocket so I would not have to take out loans.
 NCCC is also very close to my home, so the commute is short.
 This program is challenging and requires significant effort if you want to get a high GPA.
 If you are dedicated and willing to put effort into your education, you will have an amazing support system that will help you get to where you want to be.
-In the fall of 2020, I will be attending the University at Buffalo (UB) School of Pharmacy and Pharmaceutical Sciences to earn my PharmD.
+In the fall of 2020, I began attending the University at Buffalo (UB) School of Pharmacy and Pharmaceutical Sciences to earn my PharmD.